-The Video Lab contains 11 iMac stations housing programs such as FCPX, Adobe Premiere Pro, After Effects, Apple Motion, iShowU, Illustrator, Audacity and Photoshop.
-The Video Lab is connected through fiberwire to an Xsan Server that stores projects.
-This eliminates the need to purchase external hard drives when working with video/audio software.
+The Video Lab contains 12 iMac stations for the campus community to produce multimedia content for academic and community programming.
+Featured software includes programs such as FCPX, Adobe Premiere Pro, After Effects, Apple Motion, iShowU, Audacity, Garageband, Adobe Illustrator and Photoshop.
+The Digital Video Editing Lab also hosts our Jellyfish SAN server, which eliminates the need to purchase external hard drives when working with video/audio software.

 Video Lab Hours